-Customer education is the process of providing customers with the knowledge and skills they need to understand and use a product or service effectively.
-In the context of internet service providers, customer education can be particularly beneficial for both the provider and the
+Customer education gives customers the knowledge and skills they need to understand and use a product or service effectively.
+In the context of internet service providers, customer education can be particularly beneficial for both the provider and the customer.
+One example of customer education that an ISP may offer is a comprehensive guide on setting up a home network, including instructions for troubleshooting common issues such as slow internet speeds or connectivity issues.

 To deliver an effective customer education program, there are five essential elements that ISPs must incorporate.
 These elements help ensure that customers have a clear understanding of the service and feel confident in their ability to use it.